 - 1. Illness or disability (permanent or temporary) or similar personal exigencies including pregnancy which make it impossible or inadvisable for a student to register for classes. - 2.
 Activities that enhance a student's professional career objectives. - 3.
 Active duty in the armed forces of the United States. - 4.
-Other reasons at the discretion of the director of Graduate Studies.
+Other reasons at the discretion of the associate vice president, Academic Programs.